 If this seems overwhelming, consider reaching out for professional help.
 This can include individual treatment or group-based therapies (with peers who can relate to what you’re going through).
 Most colleges have counseling centers located on campus, or you can also find providers in the community.
-Lifespan's Young Adult Behavioral Health Program is one such place where providers have expertise in meeting the special needs of college students.
+Lifespan's Young Adult Outpatient Psychiatry is one such place where providers have expertise in meeting the special needs of college students.

 Tips for parents